Lycorma imperialis: Description

 Adult L. imperialis measure between 16 mm to 21 mm in length.
 Distant described the general morphology of L. imperialis as similar to the subfamily Aphaeninae, with similarities in the proboscis, upward facing, narrow face, a ridge-like prothorax, and overall wing structure.
 The head and thorax range from a light brownish yellow to an olive color.
 L. imperialis abdomen is yellowish on the lateral sides with black and white bands separating the abdominal segments present on the top and bottom.
 The basal two thirds of the forewings are a bluish-green and covered in approximately 25 rounded black spots.
 The apical third of the forewings is translucent with bright bluish-green color and lacks black spots.
 The sternum, legs, and rostrum are a chestnut color.
 The hindwings of L. imperialis range from a crimson color with 8 spots to a purple color with blue bands.
 The tips of the forewings are black.
 When the forewings are spread, L. imperialis measures up to 2.5 inches.
 The orange antennae attach below the eyes and are bulbous with thick bristles covering the outer segments.
 L. imperialis, along with some related planthoppers, is colloquially referred to as "lanternfly" or "lantern bug", as some of the related genera (e.g., Pyrops) have unusual heads with brightly colored tips that were once thought to emit light.
-However, no planthoppers emit light.Lycorma imperialis punicea differs from L. imperialis in that the head, legs, abdomen, and thorax are a brick red color.
-The tegmina are substantially darker and three fourths of the hindwings are scattered with large black spots.
-The forewings are a purplish-red color and covered with black spots.
-The subspecies is notably smaller.
-In Distant's 1906 account, he postulated that this specimen was a subspecies and that its contemporary classification as its own species was incorrect.
+However, no planthoppers emit light.